jhukdev/jameshill.dev/src/articles/the-great-static-site-race.md

 layout: article.11ty.js
 ---

-Over the past few years, static sites, and by that I mean sites without a traditional server, have been re-gaining popularity.
-The benefits of a stack like this are many, not least for performance and reduced architecture costs.
-I recently re-built this site using 11ty, and here's what I found.
+Static sites, and by that I mean sites without a traditional server, have been re-gaining popularity recently.
+The benefits of a site like this are many, not least for performance and reduced costs.
+I recently wanted to go down this route for my site, here's what I found.

 ## Ecstatic for static.. site generators

-I've been following the growing maturity of tools like Gatsby, Hugo and Next.js over the last few years with increasing interest.
+I've been following tools like Gatsby, Hugo and Next.js over the last few years with increasing interest.
 No typical back-end you say?
 No servers in the traditional sense I hear?

-The removal of these things, and more, can potentially reduce overall complexity and allows a company to ditch vast swathes of servers and architecture in favour of a simple S3 bucket and a CDN.
+The removal of these things, and more, _can_ reduce overall complexity and allows a company to ditch swathes of servers and architecture in favour of a simple S3 bucket and a CDN.
 No security vulnerabilities.
 No server costs.
 No lag in TTFB.
 The benefits are great, and that's why they're becoming so popular.

 ## Shipped code overload